 The Rebekah Sofa features a tailored back with ultra-plush cushions.

-The Kai Sofa with its clean lines is comfy contemporary.
+The Preston Sofa with its clean lines is comfy contemporary.

 Sectionals are family friendly and provide an alternative to the more common sofa and loveseat set up.
 You don’t necessarily need a large room for a sectional.
 They can be used in place of a sofa and chairs or a sofa and loveseat.
 Sectionals also save space and create a tidy, uncluttered look.
 Make sure to measure curved sectionals with extra care.